Nurgak/Virtual-Robot-Challenge/README.md

 ![Image of the robot node with a script icon besides it](Media/lua_script.png)

-The robot behaviour is dictated by the Python scripts stored in `~/catkin_ws/src/vrc/src/`.
+The robot behavior is dictated by the Python scripts stored in `~/catkin_ws/src/vrc/src/`.
 The `sample.py` script shows how to process the data from all the different sensors on the robot.

 The launch files are used to start different nodes at the same time, they are stored in `~/catkin_ws/src/vrc/launch/`, think of them as shortcuts.